-Music theorist Paul Steinbeck encouraged me to continue writing at a time when I was becoming discouraged.
+Music theorist Paul Steinbeck encouraged me to continue writing at a time when I was becoming discouraged about finding a way of bringing my ideas before the music community.
 Jazz pianist, teacher and composer Taylor Eigsti has been an inspiration to me.
 Although I have never been a piano student of his, I have learned much from him in sporadic discussions in person and by email.
 I am deeply grateful for his willingness to take time away from a busy schedule to engage in these discussions.
 A short series of piano lessons from SF jazz pianist Michael Parsons helped me to see more clearly the relationship between my ideas and standard jazz-piano practice.